Suramya87/Solitare_but_better/README.md

 ## Postmortem

 This project gave me a new appreciation for the complexity of seemingly "simple" card games.
-Between logic, UX, and edge-case handling, there's a lot that goes into replicating the feel of Solitaire.
+Between logic, UX, and edge case handling, there's a lot that goes into replicating the feel of Solitaire.

-I’m proud of how far I got—especially considering this is one of the first full projects I’ve done in Lua while learning about patterns and game workflows.
+I’m proud of how far I got especially considering this is one of the first full projects I’ve done in Lua while learning about patterns and game workflows.

 ---